asimihsan/ezmempass/README.md

 Strong, easy to memorize passwords.

+## Introduction

+This document describes the project at a high level and how to get started developing with the Rust shared library and the Flutter mobile app.

+-   To read more about how to generate the language model, see LANGUAGE_MODEL.md.

 ## What problem does this project solve?

 Passwords are important and, for better or worse, aren't going anywhere.
 The best way of dealing with passwords is to use a password manager like 1Password to store random, unique passwords for each website, and then a single very strong password for the password manager.
 However there are two issues with this.